 Running trade routes between the Mediterranean and sub-Saharan Africa for centuries, the traditionally nomadic, desert-dwelling Tuareg people have long inhabited a space where cultures intersect.
 For the past 40 years, traditional Tuareg music has been undergoing a guitar revolution.
-In this playlist, Artistic Director of the World Music Institute Par David Neiburger delves into the genre's major players, including Mdou Moctar who will play a free show at the David Rubenstein Atrium this month, presented in collaboration with World Music Institute.
+In this playlist, Artistic Director for The Rhythm Foundation Par David Neiburger delves into the genre's major players, including Mdou Moctar who will play a free show at the David Rubenstein Atrium this month, presented in collaboration with World Music Institute.

 "Cler Achel" by Tinariwen

 This song is a great starting place to dive into the deep Tinariwen catalog.
 At nearly 40 years old it is arguably the most well-known Tuareg band, having played concerts and major festivals worldwide and having recently won a Grammy in the United States.

 Fatou Seidi Ghali is one of only two known Tuareg women guitarists in Niger.
 As a duo with her cousin Alamnou Akrouni, in 2016 and 2017 they released two of my favorite albums in recent years.
 Their band name translates as "The Girls of Illighadad," the name of their tiny village in Niger.

 "Tisnant An Chatma" by Tamikrest